 Reverend Damon P. Williams, Ph.D.

-Upon earning his Ph.D., Rev. Williams returned to Georgia to attend Columbia Theological Seminary in Decatur; where he was both a Columbia Honors Fellow and a Fund for Theological Education (FTE) Ministry Fellow.
-In May 2012, he graduated from Columbia with a Master of Divinity (M.Div).
-Concurrently, between 2009 and 2012, Rev. Williams served as an Associate Minister at Zion Hill Baptist Church in Atlanta, GA under the guidance of Reverend Dr. Aaron L. Parker.
-In this capacity Rev. Williams worked in Christian Education serving as a traditional class Saturday School Teacher, Connexion College Ministry Student Leader, and Vacation Bible School Director.
+In 2006, while a doctoral candidate at U of M, Rev. Williams answered God's call to the ministry of the Gospel, and was licensed under the pastorate of Reverend Mark J. Lyons at the Second Baptist Church of Ann Arbor, Michigan.
+While at Second Baptist, Rev. Williams served in several ministerial roles including: Young Adult Sunday School Teacher, Christian Education Council Member, University of Michigan Mustard Seed Campus Bible Study Director, and as a member of the Missionary Outreach Ministry.
+Upon earning his Ph.D., Rev. Williams returned to Georgia to attend Columbia Theological Seminary in Decatur, where he was both a Columbia Honors Fellow and a Fund for Theological Education (FTE) Ministry Fellow.
+In May 2012, he graduated from Columbia with a Master of Divinity (M.Div) degree.
+Concurrently, between 2009 and 2012, Rev. Williams served as an Associate Minister and was ordained at Zion Hill Baptist Church in Atlanta, under the guidance of Reverend Dr. Aaron L. Parker.
+In this capacity he worked in Christian Education serving as a traditional class Saturday School Teacher, Connexion College Ministry Student Leader, and Vacation Bible School Director.